gaboth22/find_my_course/readme.md

 	pip install pyvirtualdisplay selenium

 ‘’’

 #Linux

+###Note:
-###Note: I run the script heedlessly on raspberry pi, and the version of firefox for RPI is called iceweasel.
-I’ll leave installing that to the user. (as ease as: apt-get install iceweasel)
+I run the script heedlessly on raspberry pi, and the version of firefox for RPI is called iceweasel.
+I’ll leave installing that to the user. (as easy as: apt-get install iceweasel)

 ‘’’